-The Public Relations Handbook aims to assist the Air Cadet League, its Provincial Committees and Squadrons with an understanding of Public Relations.
+The Public Relations Handbook aims to assist the Air Cadet League of Canada, its Provincial/Territorial Committees and Squadrons with an understanding of Public Relations.

-Communication is the foundation of any organization, and the Air Cadet League is no exception.
+Communication is the foundation of any organization, and the Air Cadet League of Canada is no exception.

-While this handbook will be helpful, it is important to remember to keep all of the partners, especially the Canadian Armed Forces, the National League, and the Provincial Committee abreast of your public relations activities, in particular if it involves speaking to the media, as it may have the potential to harm the reputation of the Air Cadet League of Canada (ACL) and diminish the trust and goodwill of its supporters and donors.
+While this handbook will be helpful, it is important to remember to keep all of the partners, especially the Canadian Armed Forces, the National League, and the Provincial/Territorial Committee abreast of your public relations activities, in particular if it involves speaking to the media, as it may have the potential to harm the reputation of the Air Cadet League of Canada (ACL) and diminish the trust and goodwill of its supporters and donors.